-The sexual history of a Complainant or Respondent will never be used as evidence of their character or reputation.
-An investigation under this policy may consider prior or subsequent sexual history, if it is offered, to provide evidence that someone other than the Respondent committed the alleged conduct, or if the evidence concerns specific incidents of the Complainant's sexual history with respect to the Respondent and is offered to prove consent.
-As noted in VI.C of the policy: whether someone consented to sexual conduct on a prior or subsequent occasion is not considered relevant as to whether that person consented on the occasion of the alleged incident.
+The sexual interests or prior sexual conduct of a Complainant or Respondent cannot be used as evidence of their character or reputation.
+An investigation under this policy may consider prior or subsequent sexual history under two limited circumstances: (1) if it is offered to provide evidence that someone other than the Respondent committed the alleged conduct, or (2) if the evidence concerns specific incidents of the Complainant's sexual conduct with the Respondent and is offered to prove consent.
+As defined in this policy, whether someone consented to sexual conduct on a prior or subsequent occasion is not considered relevant as to whether that person consented on the occasion of the alleged incident.
 Consent must be sought and received each time and for each act.
 Any prior or subsequent sexual history between the parties will only be used to help understand the manner and nature of communication between the parties, and the context of their relationship.